 3. 1985-86 Montreal Canadiens

 While the 1986 Montreal Canadiens were a decent team, there were many other much stronger teams to expect a Stanley Cup out of in 1986.
 The Edmonton Oilers, Philadelphia Flyers, and Washington Capitals were all teams that were expected to make a good push.
 Like the 1991 Pittsburgh Penguins, the Canadiens encountered a fair bit of luck along the way.
 In the first round, the Canadiens dominated the Boston Bruins in a best-of-five, going 3-0 in the series.
 Following that, their luck became evident.
 The Hartford Whalers had upset the Adams Division winners, the Quebec Nordiques in the first round, sparing the Canadiens from facing them.
 The Canadiens put an end to Hartford’s dreams in a seven game series before starting the Eastern Conference finals.
-Here, the New York Rangers had upset both Philadelphia and Washington to make it to the finals.
+Here, the New York Rangers had upset both Philadelphia and Washington to make it to the conference finals.
 The Canadiens shut down the Cinderella run of the Rangers in five games to make it to the Finals, where, instead of the Edmonton Oilers, Montreal had to face the Calgary Flames, who had upset the Oilers in seven games during the Division finals.
 The Canadiens took the best-of-seven in five games to win their first Cup in seven years.
-Rookie, Patrick Roy led the way and was awarded the Conn Smythe Trophy.
+Rookie Patrick Roy led the way and was awarded the Conn Smythe Trophy.

 2. 1994-95 New Jersey Devils

 In the shortened 1994-95 season, the New Jersey Devils placed 5th in the Eastern Conference with a 22-18-8 record.
 Unlike some earlier teams, the Devils were upsetting teams the entire way along their run to the Stanley Cup.
 After beating the #4 seeded Boston Bruins in five games, the Devils faced the Pittsburgh Penguins, just three years removed from a Stanley Cup themselves.
 Despite the regular season point discrepancy, the Devils came out on top in a shocking 4-1 series win.
 The Devils would continue to one-up themselves by facing yet an even stronger team in the Philadelphia Flyers, with the Next One, Eric Lindros leading their team.
-The Flyers had 60 points during their season, a notably jump over the 52-point season of the Devils.
+The Flyers had 60 points during their season, a notable jump over the 52-point season of the Devils.
 The Devils finally had a bit more of a challenge, needing six games to knock off the Flyers.
 Last of all and greatest of all, the Devils went up against the superstar-studded Detroit Red Wings, who had led the NHL with 70 points in the shortened season.
 Unbelievably, the Devils swept these behemoths in four games to win their first ever Stanley Cup.
 Claude Lemieux’s goal-scoring explosion of 13 goals earned him the Conn Smythe.

 1. 1937-38 Chicago Black Hawks